 See the noticeable pieces of coconut oil in my pie dough after it is rolled out?
 This is actually a good thing.
 It means the coconut oil has not fully melted and it will produce a flakey crust when baked.

-If you implement these tips I assure you your pie dough will turn out as delicious as mine did.
+If you implement these tips I assure you your vegan crust will turn out as delicious as mine did.
 Baking is a science and each step plays a crucial part in the outcome.
 As I said though, I researched and found many different ways to make pie crust, so there’s no “perfect” way.
-If you have any other tricks up your sleeve I would love to hear from you!
-Seriously, I love to learn about different baking techniques.

 Vegan Pear GalettePrint Recipe Pin Recipe